 Do you think you need an estate sale, but unsure of where to even begin?
 You are not alone!
-It is new territory for many.
+It is new territory for almost everyone.

-Allow me to ramble with the intetion to broaden your awareness of the business of estate sales (and it is a business) and what you should expect, what you should run from and what you should simply be aware of.
+Grab a cup of coffee or glass of wine while I ramble with the intention to broaden your awareness of the business of estate sales (and it is a business) and what you should expect, what you should run from and what you should simply be aware of.

-Today in Houston there are nearly 100 companies addressing clients needs to downsize, relocate, mix households or address the death of a loved one.
-It is
+As of 2017, Houston has nearly 100 companies addressing clients needs to downsize, relocate, mix households or address the death of a loved one.
+It is estimated,

-estimated, in the US, that the estate liquidation industry has increased by 650% in the past ten years to address more than $150M in sales each month (yes, that is one hundred and fifty-million in
+in the US, that the estate liquidation industry has increased by 650% in the past ten years to address more than $150M in sales each month (yes, that is one hundred and fifty-million in sales each

 Conducting estate sales is a serious business.
 It is not your grandma's garage sale.
 To ensure a positive outcome, plan in advance!
 I cannot stress that enough.